dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/siem/splunk-forwarder-lab/README.md

 ## ⚙️ **Lab Steps**

 ### 1️⃣ Install the Splunk Universal Forwarder
-- Run the MSI installer on your Windows DC.
+Run the MSI installer on the Domain Controller, accept the license, and create an admin user.
-- Accept the license agreement.
-- Set admin credentials (`Username: usmdb18`).

 🖼 **Screenshot: Forwarder Installation Success**
 ![Forwarder Install Success](screenshots/forwarder-install-success.png)